palmdrop/xrdb-replace/README.md

 * sed
 * cut

-(Unfortunately, the script is not POSIX-compliant partly due to the use of arrays.)
+(Unfortunately, the script is not POSIX-compliant, partly due to the use of arrays.)

 ### Installation